Group Members

 Photo Zixuan Shen

-Zixuan Shen, PhD student in Prof. Zuend's group since fall 2021.
+Zixuan Shen, PhD student in Prof. Zuend's group since Fall 2021.

 Zixuan graduated in 2021 with a Bachelor of Science degree in Atmospheric Science from Nanjing University of Information Science & Technology, where she was selected as an outstanding valedictorian.
 Her previous research was focused on optical hygroscopic particle growth parameters and aerosol characteristics in different regions.
 Zixuan's undergraduate thesis focused on the hygroscopicity of atmospheric aerosols based on a chemical component parameterization.
 Her current research interests involve atmospheric chemistry and coupled kinetic–thermodynamic modeling of indoor and outdoor aerosol processes.